 Stockholders entitled to vote are those who owned The Limited common stock (which we refer to throughout this proxy statement as "Common Stock") at the close of business on the record date, March 30, 2001.
-As of the record date, there were 426,401,557 shares of Common Stock outstanding.
+As of the record date, there were [] shares of Common Stock outstanding.
 Each share of Common Stock that you own entitles you to one vote.

-Voting your shares
+Voting your proxy